Code-Chops/MagicEnums/README.md

 }
 ```

-In this example 3 members are created whereby their value equals their name.

 ## Custom enums
 Custom enums can also be created.
 They offer a way to create an enum of any type that you prefer:
 - Can be created by implementing `MagicCustomEnum<TSelf, TValue>`.